erikdubois/Sardi/README.md

 	sudo ./fix.sh

-The output will be all the icons that were hardcoded.
+You will get an output of all the icons/applications that have been fixed.

 June 2015 I filed all the hardcoded links of Linux Mint to that website and now all hardcoded links should be gone, IF YOU RUN THE SCRIPT.
-If you do find one, file it yourself at the above mentioned website.
+If you do find an icon that will never change, file it yourself at https://github.com/Foggalong/hardcode-fixer.